Ricotta pasta is made with simple ingredients that come together to create a delicious and easy pasta recipe.

 - Sauté some mushrooms with garlic and mix them with ricotta cheese for a savory and earthy pasta dish.

-- You can also add some crispy prosciutto or grilled chicken breasts to have some extra protein in your meal.
+- Add some crispy prosciutto or grilled chicken breasts to add extra protein to your meal.

-- Swap out the lemon for orange for a different flavor.
+- Swap out the lemon for an orange for a different flavor.

 How To Serve Lemon Ricotta Pasta

-This pasta is perfect served as a main or side dish.
+This pasta is perfectly served as a main or side dish.

 You can serve this pasta as a main dish, preceded by a delicious appetizer bruschetta with zucchini and tomatoes, or if you prefer to serve a second course instead of an appetizer, I recommend a delicious chicken cutlet accompanied by an orange salad or simply fresh arugula salad.

 Enjoy it with a nice and cool glass of white wine or rosè.